nextcloud/promo/README.md

 The typeface of the logo (or similar ones) should not be used anywhere else.
 Instead use [Open Sans](https://en.wikipedia.org/wiki/Open_Sans), in light weight (not regular!).
 Use semibold (not bold!) sparingly and only for selected emphasis.

+There are several variations of our logo.
+In general use the one above but in a very small space (think a small avatar or 16x16 icon) use the version without text.

+In a large space, think 150x150 pixels or larger, you can use the version with the cloudy background.
+Last but not least, if a blue background is really inappropriate, use the version with black text.
+This is NOT the preferred logo but a fall-back!

 ## Sticker